HarlanThomas/wave2vec/README.md

 </p>

 --------------------------------------------------------------------------------
-This git is a reproduce work for Facebook's Fairseq.
-The code is originally from https://github.com/pytorch/fairseq
+An Auto-encoder for audio semantic communication, based on wav2vec at the platfrom of facebook's Fairseq.
+The Fairseq code is originally from https://github.com/pytorch/fairseq

 中文描述